Pushkar Lake: History

 During the Mughal rule, there was a short break in the lake's importance due to the levy of a pilgrim tax and a ban on religious processions.
-In 1615–16, the Mughal emperor Jahangir (1569–1627) built his hunting lodge (seen now in total ruins) on the shores of the Pushkar Lake to celebrate his victory over the local Rajput Rana (king).
-He came to this lodge 16 times for hunting during his stay in Ajmer, about 23 km from Pushkar.
-This act violated the local tradition of not killing any animals in the precincts of the sacred lake.
-He also committed an idolatrous act by breaking the image of Varaha – the boar Avatar of the god Vishnu, as it resembled a pig and symbolically hurt Islamic sensitivity.
-Thereafter, Jahangir's grandson emperor Aurangzeb (1618–1707) destroyed and desecrated several temples, which were later rebuilt.
-However, during the rule of Jahangir's father, Emperor Akbar (1542–1605), there was a revival of not only the lake but also the Ajmer's Dargah dedicated to sufi saint Moinuddin Chishti, of whom Akbar was a devout follower.
+In 1615–16, the Mughal Emperor Jahangir (1569–1627) built his hunting lodge (now in total ruins) on the shores of Pushkar Lake to celebrate his victory over the local Rajput Rana (king).
+He came to the lodge 16 times for hunting during his stay in Ajmer, about 23 km from Pushkar.
+This act violated the local taboo on killing any animals in the precincts of the sacred lake.
+He also committed sacrilege by breaking an image of Varaha, the boar Avatar of the god Vishnu, as it resembled a pig and thus was seen ans offensive to Islamic sensibilities.
+Jahangir's grandson, Emperor Aurangzeb (1618–1707), later destroyed and desecrated several temples, which were later rebuilt.
+However, during the rule of Jahangir's father, Emperor Akbar (1542–1605), there was a revival of not only the lake but also the Ajmer's Dargah dedicated to Sufi saint Moinuddin Chishti, of whom Akbar was a devotee.

 The Rajput rulers of Amber, Bundi, Bikaner and Jaisalmer made great efforts to restore the importance of the lake and its surrounding temples.
-Credits given for modern additions to the building of ghats and the renovation/construction of temples go to Maharaja Man Singh I of Amber for the Raj Ghat and Man temple; Maha Rana Pratap for the Varaha temple; Daulat Rao Scindia for Kot Tirth Ghat, the Marathas-Anaji Scindia to the Koteshwar Mahadev temple and Govind Rao, the Maratha governor of Ajmer for Shiva Ghat; to the British rule for combining the religious pilgrimage with a cattle fair to generate taxes for improving the lake and its surroundings; and gifting of the Jaipur Ghat and the Main Palace on the ghat in 1956 by the Maharaja of Jaipur.
+Credits given for modern additions to the building of ghats and the renovation/construction of temples go to Maharaja Man Singh I of Amber for the Raj Ghat and Man temple; Maha Rana Pratap for the Varaha temple; Daulat Rao Scindia for Kot Tirth Ghat, the Marathas-Anaji Scindia to the Koteshwar Mahadev temple and Govind Rao, the Maratha governor of Ajmer for Shiva Ghat; to the British Raj for combining the religious pilgrimage with a cattle fair to generate revenues to improving the lake and its surroundings; and gifting of the Jaipur Ghat and the Main Palace on the ghat in 1956 by the Maharaja of Jaipur.